 I am currently an associate professor of information systems and philosophy at Trinity Bible College & Graduate School, a small private college in North Dakota.
-I am developed the curriculum for the Information Systems (IS) program, and teach courses online and face-to-face in the areas of IS, philosophy, theology, biblical studies, and English, and am a learning technologies consultant.
+I am developing the curriculum for the Information Systems (IS) program, and teach courses online and face-to-face in the areas of IS, philosophy, theology, biblical studies, and English, and am a learning technologies consultant.
 I hope to continue teaching and working in this program for the rest of my career, as I see a need for ministers to be able to be proficient in new media production, critical thinking and deep reflection, as well as to be able to support themselves in poor rural areas through Web related work.
-My educational and research background helps make me an ideal fit for my current position as an associate professor of information systems and philosophy.
+My educational and research background helps make me an ideal fit for my current position.

 Intro to Web Development, 16 week (Spring 2014), MU, online, grad/undergrad

 Intro to Web Development, 8 week (Spring 2014), MU, online, grad/undergrad

 Intro to Digital Media, 16 week (Spring 2014), MU, online, grad/undergrad

 Information Storage and Retrieval, 16 week (Spring 2014), MU, online, grad